trivago/TriMamba/README.md

 ### Chrome extension

 The extension was running on a pivate development environment.
 In order to use it, setup elasticsearch as described above and add event data with one of the crawlers or manually.
+Also be sure to replace the server URL in `contentScript.js`.

 The current extension is a very early prototype.
 To avoid [Chrome's cross-origin blocking](https://www.chromium.org/Home/chromium-security/extension-content-script-fetches) you need to start Chrome/Chromium with these command line arguments: `--disable-web-security --user-data-dir`